null Skip to main content

 Is There an Official Color Requirement?

-Under the Americans with Disabilities Act (ADA), there is no legal requirement for a service dog to wear any vest — let alone one of a specific color.
-In fact, service dogs are not required to wear special equipment, ID tags, or display identification of any kind.
+Under the Americans with Disabilities Act (ADA), there is no legal requirement for a service dog to wear any vest—let alone one of a specific color.
+Service dogs are not required to wear special equipment, ID tags, or display identification of any kind.

-That said, many handlers choose to use a vest because it helps clearly communicate that their dog is working and not a pet.
-While red and blue are the most common colors, there are no official rules.
-You can choose the color that best suits your dog, your personality, or your organization’s branding.
+That said, many handlers use a vest because it helps clearly communicate that their dog is working.
+Red and blue are among the most common colors, but there are no official rules.
+You can choose the color that best suits your dog, your visibility needs, or your organization’s preferences.

 different colors of service dog vests